We are actively engaged in research across the full range of theoretical physics.

 Our interests focus on the application of techniques from statistical physics and nonlinear dynamics to study complex systems.

-The group is active in many areas of physics research, both theoretical and experimental, detector development and e-Science.
+Our researchers are active in many areas of physics research, both theoretical and experimental, detector development and e-Science.